dai-continuous-testing/FirstPythonAppiumTest/README.md

 3. Download the Eribank application using URL : https://experitest.s3.amazonaws.com/eribank.apk to c:\\  (The code uses the Application from c:\\ (in windows).
 Please change the code in case you   change the download location)

+4. Import the cloned project in Pycharm (In Pycharm menu, navigate to File > Open or "Open" if no projects are open)

-4. Modify following variables in the code if necessary Open EribankTest.java and modify static variables if necessary,
+5. Modify following variables in the code if necessary Open AppiumTest.py and modify static variables if necessary,

       Appium Server listening host and port.